patrickbucher/read-think-write/content/intelligence-and-new-ideas.md

 out yet.
 I actually had to stop in the middle of the sentence here to reconsider the issue.

-> [Y]ou don't think of the ideas first, and then merely write them down.
-There
-> is a kind of thinkng that one does by writing[.]

-If I would like to have good ideas once in a while, maybe I just should keep clear of people that don't share my views on how to organize work on a daily basis.
-Other annoyances are business people that incessantly follow each trend of the year, e.g. adding AI to every product (and conversation) in 2024, or using a blockchain for anything in 2021.
+If I would like to have good ideas once in a while, maybe I just should keep clear of people that don't share my views on how to organize one's work.
+Other annoyances to be avoided are business people that incessantly follow each trend of the year, e.g. adding AI to every product (and conversation) in 2024, or using a blockchain for anything in 2021.
 They might be good customers to a snake oil salesman, which is not the career path I've chosen.